-\$ 54 J TO: Alderman Verveer FROM: Harold Langhammer RE: 121 Langdon Street Hi Mike.
-Please sign the application for existing conditional use, and give a call to our office and we will pick it up.
+TO: Alderman Verveer FROM: Harold Langhammer RE: 121 Langdon Street Hi Mike.
+Please sign the application for existing conditional us office and we will pick it up.

 The picture shows the existing garage, stairs and porch.
-The garage hasn't been used in years and we have it propped up with jucks because the steel beams holding the concrete deck are rusting through.
-We think it is a hazard as well as unsightly.
-We want to remove everything that is there and replace it with a simple entry stuirs, as shown on the attached drawing.
+The gar years and we have it propped up with jacks because the steel bear deck are rusting through.
+We think it is a hazard as well as a remove everything that is there and replace it with a simple entry attached drawing.